The gravitational stratification of multifluid and multispecies plasma

 {Institute of Theoretical Astrophysics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \\ \and Rosseland Centre for Solar Physics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \and SETI Institute, 339 Bernardo Ave, Mountain View, CA 94035, USA \and Lockheed Martin Solar and Astrophysics Laboratory, 3251 Hanover St, Palo Alto, CA 94304, USA \and Green 14 AB, Brinellvägen 25, Stockholm, Sweden }

-\abstract {The solar atmosphere is gravitationally stratified and consists of several layers at temperatures different by orders of magnitude.
-Consequently, the solar atmospheric plasma changes from weakly ionized in the photosphere, partially ionized in the chromosphere, to eventually fully ionized in the corona.
-However, it is still not trivial to integrate ionization and recombination processes into multi-fluid solar plasma models with gravitational stratification.} {We intend to provide a method for constructing multi-fluid-multi-species gravitational stratification that satisfies ionization equilibrium and hydrostatic equilibrium at the same time, avoiding causing non-physical disturbances and numerical instability due to initial in-equilibria.} {We assume that collisional interactions between fluids are sufficient for coupling all fluids when there is no high-frequency external driving force imposed.
-Ionization fractions can be (I) calculated assuming ionization in statistical equilibrium at any given temperature, or (II) extracted from other atmospheric models.
-A simple numerical integration routine is then designed and used to construct multi-fluid-multi-species gravitational stratifications.} {A gravitational stratification constructed using the present numerical integration routine can be in hydrostatic equilibrium with any given ionization fractions of multi-species plasmas.
-Meanwhile, without any dynamic driving force, fluid decoupling appears in the transition region of the constructed stratification, while the total velocity of all fluids remains zero.} {A gravitational stratification constructed using the present routine can be used in multi-fluid-multi-species models to study specific dynamics without being affected by initial in-equilibria.} {} \keywords{magnetohydrodynamics -- partial ionization -- multi-fluid-multi-species -- Sun: atmosphere} \titlerunning{On the gravitational stratification of multi-fluid-multi-species plasma}
+\abstract {The solar atmosphere is gravitationally stratified and consists of several layers at temperatures that vary by several orders of magnitude.
+Consequently, the solar atmospheric plasma changes from weakly ionized in the photosphere, partially ionized in the chromosphere, and to fully ionized in the corona.
+However, {integrating ionization and recombination processes into multifluid solar plasma models with gravitational stratification continues to be a nontrivial task.}} {We intend to provide a method for constructing multifluid+multispecies (MFMS) gravitational stratification that satisfies the ionization equilibrium and hydrostatic equilibrium at the same time, avoiding causing nonphysical disturbances and numerical instability due to the initial {imbalances}.} {We assume that collisional interactions between fluids are sufficient for coupling all fluids when there is no high-frequency external driving force imposed.
+Ionization fractions can be (I) calculated assuming ionization in statistical equilibrium at any given temperature or (II) extracted from other atmospheric models.
+A simple numerical integration routine would then be used to construct MFMS gravitational stratifications.} {{The gravitational stratification in hydrostatic equilibrium can be constructed using the present numerical integration routine} with any given ionization fractions of multispecies plasmas.
+Meanwhile, without any dynamic driving force, fluid decoupling is initiated, particularly in the transition region of the constructed stratification, while the total velocity of all fluids remains at the level of zero.} {A gravitational stratification constructed using the present routine can be used in MFMS models to study specific dynamics without being affected by the initial {imbalances}.} {} \keywords{magnetohydrodynamics -- partial ionization -- multifluid-multispecies -- Sun: atmosphere} \titlerunning{The gravitational stratification of multifluid and multispecies plasma}